webdevelopers-eu/z-template/README.md

 # Features
-- [x] Supports nested templates with for-each-like behavior
+- [x] Supports nested templates with for-each-like behavior (recursive templates supported)
 - [x] You can apply template multiple times to the same element to update UI with changed values
-- [x] Support for conditional classes
+- [x] Support for adding/removing classes conditionaly (e.g. add this class if value is true )
-- [x] Support for conditional attributes (e.g. check check-box if value is true)
+- [x] Support for conditional attributes (e.g. check the check-box if value is true)
-- [x] Support for conditional hidding/showing/removal of elements
+- [x] Support for conditional hidding/showing/removal of elements based on values
 - [x] Super lightweight with only 2.5kB of compressed Javascript
 - [x] And more...